oracle-devrel/technology-engineering/security/security-design/shared-assets/bastion-py-script/README.md

-# Bastion session
+# Oracle Cloud Infrastructure (OCI) Bastion Service

-This reusable asset consist of a Python script that creates a bastion session with the Oracle OCI bastion service.
+This reusable asset consist of a Python script that creates a bastion session with the Oracle OCI Bastion Service.
 The main purposes of this asset are:

 -	Demonstrate the usage of OCI Python SDK
 -	Create a simple OS independent command-line interface for creating bastion sessions
 -	Create a simple way to make reusable configuration
 -	Create a `ssh` command that works with Linux, Mac OS and Windows by providing the flexibility to configure either `ssh` command or `putty` commands.

 The script creates bastion session over SSH, and creates an example command to set up the tunnel for the target application.
-Other protocols like RDP can then be tunneled over the SSH session through the bastion service.
+Other protocols like RDP can then be tunneled over the SSH session through the OCI Bastion Service.

 Some documentation for inspiraton:

 [https://www.ateam-oracle.com/post/openssh-proxyjump-with-oci-bastion-service](https://www.ateam-oracle.com/post/openssh-proxyjump-with-oci-bastion-service)
 [https://fluffyclouds.blog/2022/06/02/create-oci-bastion-sessions-with-python-sdk/](https://fluffyclouds.blog/2022/06/02/create-oci-bastion-sessions-with-python-sdk/)

-## Why use bastion service
+## Why use the OCI Bastion Service

-Oracle Cloud Infrastructure (OCI) Bastion service, is a fully managed service providing secure and ephemeral Secure Shell (ssh) access to the private resources in OCI.
-OCI Bastion service, like the bastion fortress of medieval times, improves security posture by providing an additional layer of defense against external threats.
+Oracle Cloud Infrastructure (OCI) Bastion Service, is a fully managed service providing secure and ephemeral Secure Shell (ssh) access to the private resources in OCI.
+OCI Bastion Service, like the bastion fortress of medieval times, improves security posture by providing an additional layer of defense against external threats.

 Accessing virtual services directly from the internet is a clear no-go.
 Best practices is to never expose compute resources directly, neither for SSH or RDP traffic.
 RDP is known to be one of the most common Initial Access Vectors for ransomware types of attacks.